IAWG-CSBC-PSON/hack2022-06-viz-comp/README.md

 # Solution 1

+This solution is a Jupyter notebook for comparison of clustering results.
-Detailed, attractive figures for visual analysis, publications, presentations
+It outputs detailed, attractive figures for visual analysis, publications, presentations

-Summarized cluster quality and visualized marker distributions Implemented a silhouette-heatmap for single-cell marker expression ordered by silhouette values Shared a Jupyter notebook for comparison of clustering results
+Summarized cluster quality and visualized marker distributions Implemented a silhouette-heatmap for single-cell marker expression ordered by silhouette values

 ![image](https://user-images.githubusercontent.com/31503434/154734654-d2c43480-f08a-47e6-b521-2d324adac5db.png)